pascallapointe/HairBill/README.md

 2. Clean build folder `Product > Clean build folder`
 3. Build settings *Build active arch only* to *yes*
-4. Excluded Architectures `Any iOS Sim SDK` to `arm64`
+4. Excluded Architectures `Any iOS Sim SDK` to `arm64` Be mindful of what scheme you are building for (release or debug).
 5. Build from Xcode once.

 *Note:* `pod install` command will regenerate the build settings file.
+`project.pbxproj` will be overwrite every install.

 ### Resources